dazuma/toys/toys/docs/guide.md

 arguments passed to the tool.
 In the case above, the `:shout` option is set to `true` if either `-s` or `--shout` is provided on the command line; otherwise it remains falsy.
 The two flags `-s` and `--shout` are effectively synonyms and have the same effect.
-A flag declaration may include any number of synonyms.
+A flag declaration can include any number of synonyms.

 As with arguments, Toys will provide a method that you can call to retrieve the option value set by a flag.
 In this case, a method called `shout` will be